DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/impermanent-loss-uniswap.md

 ---
+## Evaluation

+##### What factor is likely to increase the risk of impermanent loss in a liquidity pool?

+- [x]  High price volatility of the assets
+- [ ]  Stable price of the assets
+- [ ]  Positive correlation between the assets
+- [ ]  Short duration of assets in the pool

+##### How does asset correlation impact impermanent loss in a liquidity pool?

+- [ ]  Positively correlated assets increase impermanent loss
+- [x]  Negatively correlated or uncorrelated assets increase impermanent loss
+- [ ]  Correlation between assets has no impact on impermanent loss
+- [ ]  Impermanent loss is only affected by the pool's duration

+##### How does the duration of assets in the liquidity pool impact impermanent loss?

+- [x]  Longer duration increases the chance of impermanent loss, but fees can offset it
+- [ ]  Longer duration decreases the chance of impermanent loss
+- [ ]  Duration has no impact on impermanent loss
+- [ ]  Impermanent loss only occurs in the short term

+---
 ## How to Reduce IL

 Although impermanent loss is inevitable.
 However, there are measures that can be taken to mitigate this risk.
 They are discussed below: